soysebiche/oy/README.md

-# Interactive Analysis of Disconnected Youth (Opportunity Youth) in U.S. Metro Areas
+# Interactive Analysis of Opportunity Youth in U.S. Metro Areas

 ## Project Overview

-This project aims to create an interactive data visualization to analyze the number and percentage of **Disconnected Youth (Opportunity Youth - OY)** in major U.S. metropolitan areas.
+This project aims to create an interactive data visualization to analyze the number and percentage of **Opportunity Youth (OY)** in major U.S. metropolitan areas.
 The visualization will focus on data from 2022 and 2023, allowing for temporal comparison.

 This project is inspired by the functionality and design of the [Measure of America](https://www.measureofamerica.org/DYInteractive/) visualizer, specifically replicating its "BY METRO AREA" section.